aws-samples/data-protection/README.md

 * Why is the status of the private CA showing "Pending Certificate" ?
 * Is the private certificate authority that's created a root CA or a subordinate CA ?
-* What's the purpose the S3 bucket storing certificate revocation lists ?
+* What's the purpose of the S3 bucket storing certificate revocation lists ?

 ### Step 3 :

-Run the python module named **usecase-5-step-3.py**
+Run the python module named ***usecase-5-step-3.py***

 * This module creates a self signed root certificate with the common name **rootca-reinvent-builder**
 * You can see in the code that the private key associated with the self signed cert is stored in an encrypted DynamoDB table.